JosepMariaBlasco/rexx-parser/classes/Code.Body.md

 A body is said to be _empty_ when it contains no instructions, besides the implicit `EXIT` instruction, and additionally it contains no labels.

-__Note__: A label at the end of a body is attached to the implicit `EXIT` instruction.
+__Note__: A label at the end of a body is indeed attached to the implicit `EXIT` instruction and identifies it.
 For example, in the following code,

 ```rexx
   Do Forever